moe123/coconut/ReadMe.markdown

 <sup>1 - The author doesn't like argument ; reminding everyone, that is a spare time and single-handed project ; let us make a room for it anyway ; hence, for the same data-set,
-benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed, according to few press-releases and bold statements which are not reflecting reality? just a question from the author here, who, by the way, doesn't claim any specific status, have a single interest in marketing or meetwork socialite buzz (I don't have a Tweeter or a Facebook account, you won't see me naked up there).</sup>
+benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed, according to few press-releases and bold statements over the years which are not reflecting reality? just a question from the author here, who by the way, doesn't claim any specific status, have a single interest in marketing or meetwork socialite buzz (I don't have a Tweeter or a Facebook account, you won't see me naked up there).</sup>

 -----------------------------------------------------------------------------------------------